3mrgnc3/attiny85_ducky/README.md

 ### A Cheap "Disposable" Alternative to the Hak5 USB RubberDucky

-This [Platformio Project](https://docs.platformio.org/en/latest/projectconf/index.html) Repository utilizes the [AZ-Delivery ATTiny85 Digispark Rev.3 Kickstarter](https://www.az-delivery.de/en/products/digispark-board) as a USB RubberDucky-like device capable of executing pre-programmed keystroke injection attacks.
-It leverages the DigiKeyboardMultilang library and extends this with the ExtendedLanguages library to simulate keyboard inputs using a wider range of keyboard layouts, allowing for versatile payload delivery.
+This [Platformio Project](https://docs.platformio.org/en/latest/projectconf/index.html) Repository utilizes the [ATTiny85 Digispark Rev.3 Kickstarter](https://www.az-delivery.de/en/products/digispark-board) as a USB RubberDucky-like device capable of executing pre-programmed keystroke injection attacks.
+It leverages the DigiKeyboard library and extends this with the an expanded library to simulate keyboard inputs using a wider range of keyboard layouts, allowing for versatile payload delivery.

 ![ATTiny85 Ducky](images/rev3.png)